BSH VOLUNTEER TESTIMONY

 If you experience any difficulties applying or have questions about this vacancy, please contact the committee administrator by emailing [email protected]

-For more information please view the role description.
+For more information on this vacancy, please view the role description.

-If you are interested in joining the committee, please apply here stating your interest, skills and experience that you could bring to the committee.
+If you are interested in joining the committee, please apply stating your interest, skills and experience that you could bring to the role.
+The deadline for submitting your application is 26 May 2026 at 5pm.

-If you experience any difficulties or have questions about this vacancy, please contact the committee administrator by emailing Asia Parvez.
+If you experience any difficulties or have questions about this vacancy, please contact the committee administrator by emailing [email protected].

-The British Society for Haematology (BSH) Guidelines team is seeking to appoint a new member to the Transfusion Task Force.
+The British Society for Haematology (BSH) Guidelines team is seeking to appoint two new members to the Haemostasis and Thrombosis Task Force.
+The vacancies are for individuals who work outside of a regional/tertiary referral centre for H&T.

-The Task Force is responsible for developing and updating clinical guidelines, as well as addressing wider areas of importance within the UK transfusion field.
+The Task Force is responsible for developing and updating clinical guidelines, as well as addressing wider areas of importance within the UK Haemostasis and Thrombosis field.
 Membership offers an excellent opportunity for professional development and to contribute to national best practice.

 Eligibility